umanlp/babeledits/README.md

 This modified EasyEdit contains our code for the BabelReFT method, as well as some new evaluation metrics.

-Finally this repository also contains code for evaluating edited models on downstream performances.
+Finally this repository also contains code for evaluating edited models on downstream performance.

 ## How to install